 - Take control.
 Show us what you want us to see, not what you think we want to see.
 Your personality, individuality and passion are your most powerful tools.

-“These two short courses have equipped me with very good and basic tools in fashion and textiles.
-They also helped me to focus on who I am, and what it is that I really want to do what is special about me?
+“This course has equipped me with very good and basic tools in fashion and textiles.
+It also helped me to focus on who I am, and what it is that I really want to do what is special about me?
 And then further, most importantly, I think the opportunity to find special and very close mentors, like this is extremely beneficial in your creative process of every day,” she said.

 Gina is currently in her second year at CSM.
-Due to the pandemic, Gina relocated to Zurich, her hometown, far from slowing her down, it gave her the time to start her own sustainable fashion business.
+During the pandemic, Gina relocated to Zurich, her hometown, far from slowing her down, it gave her the time to start her own sustainable fashion business.